 NIST 800-53, which defines the security and privacy guidelines to protect government information systems, is a mandate for federal agencies.
 Federal agencies must be compliant with each new revision of NIST SP 800-53 within one year of its release, and any new systems must be compliant with the most recent revision at the time of deployment.

 Furthermore, contractors who operate on or maintain federal government IT networks are likewise subject to NIST 800-53.
 Compliance criteria are included in their contract or service agreement.
-As a SaaS vendor, if you want to do business with the federal government and its agencies, you must comply with NIST 800-53.
+As a SaaS vendor, if you want to do business with the federal government and its agencies, you must comply with NIST 800-53 compliance requirements and follow NIST security controls to secure your systems.

 Another publication in the NIST 800 series, NIST Special Publication 800-171, is meant to secure sensitive government data, known as Controlled Unclassified Information (CUI), that resides on non-federal networks.
-US government contractors should be well-versed in this as well.
+US government contractors should also be well-versed in this.

-While NIST 800-53 was created for federal agencies and their suppliers, it can also be voluntarily used by private enterprises looking for security and privacy best practices.
+While NIST 800-53 was created for federal agencies and their suppliers, it can also be voluntarily used by private enterprises looking to enhance NIST compliance efforts or implement compliance automation tools to streamline their security operations.

 What Information Does NIST 800-53 Protect?

-NIST 800-53 outlines a method for securing a wide range of information and computing systems and goods.
+NIST 800-53 outlines a method for securing a wide range of information and computing systems, as well as goods.
 The following are examples of such systems:

 - Cloud computing platforms and services